MaplePHP/Unitary-docs/docs/writing-tests.md

 ## Skip a test

-Sometime you want to skip the test in validation, if you are for example not finished writing the tests you want to finish them without stress and on your occur.
+Sometime you want to skip the test in validation, if you are for example not finished writing the tests you want to finish them without stress and on your own pace.
 Skipped test will be present on the test list but will not show any failed and not completed tests cluttering up the list with out reason.

 ```php